Faces of UMSI: Emily Trumpower

 Following her fellowship, Emily worked as a NICU dietitian at Driscoll Children’s Hospital in Corpus Christi, Texas.
 “My hospital in Texas was a single standing children’s hospital, it didn’t have all of the resources that are at Michigan Medicine,” Emily said.

 Emily came to Michigan Medicine in 2012 because, as she began to have children, she wanted to be closer to her family in Ohio.
 She continued to work as a NICU dietitian during her first pregnancy, and had to remind herself of how many deliveries go right, because she saw so many families struggle with the challenges of premature births.

 As Emily worked as a NICU dietitian, she grew intrigued by the data she recorded.
-She talked about her curiosity with friends and coworkers who told her about health informatics and the MHI program.
+She talked about her curiosity with friends and coworkers, and learned of health informatics, and the MHI program.
 “I was like, oh, I didn’t even know that a thing.
 Yes, that’s exactly what I want to do,” she said.

 Since entering the program, Emily has learned of the many applications of health informatics beyond clinical health informatics, applications she didn’t previously consider.
 “Everyone in the program has such different backgrounds,” Emily said.

 Emily has been involved in a variety of research projects regarding premature infant health at Michigan Medicine since 2013.
 “The types of research I am involved in haven’t changed yet,” Emily said.
 “But the way I do research has changed as I develop more skills into data mining and data management.”